Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoMQTT.md

 ```
 Then edit the Configmap yaml file and make sure that the telemetryCollectionService value is the same as the name of the telemetry service you created in the previous step.

-## deploy deviceshifu again
+## deploy deviceShifu again

-Then you need to deploy deviceshifu again so that the telemetry will push rawData to the telemetry service and publish it to your mqtt broker.
+Then you need to deploy deviceShifu again so that the telemetry will push raw data to the telemetry service and publish it to your MQTT broker.

 ## examples